angular-schule/website-articles/blog/2020-01-everything-github/README.md

 * unlimited collaborators
 * 3000 total action minutes/month

-Back in 2016, GitHub migrated from a pricing based on the number of repositories to a new shema that considers the number of users. **Legacy plans** do not have access to GitHub Actions.
+Back in 2016, GitHub migrated from a pricing based on the number of repositories to a new schema that considers the number of users. **Legacy plans** do not have access to GitHub Actions.

 This article will distinguish several times between private and public repos.
 The reason behind this is due to the following point, which we must take into account: